 CADV 350.
 Applied Cognitive Development (3)

-Prerequisite: Completion of the lower division writing requirement.
+Prerequisite: Completion of lower division writing requirement.
 Preparatory: CADV 150.
 Students survey major topics of cognitive development from infancy to adolescence, review research literature about environmental factors that influence children’s cognitive development and assess the implications for observing and working with children and their families.
 Students have an opportunity to learn how children’s developing ability to think and articulate can be used as a basis for communicating effectively with them.

 CADV 352.
 Applied Social Development (3)

-Prerequisite: Completion of the lower division writing requirement.
+Prerequisite: Completion of lower division writing requirement.
 Preparatory: CADV 150.
 This course surveys human social development from infancy through adolescence.
 Several theoretical frameworks that inform the study of social development are presented, as well as empirical evidence extending knowledge of the processes and content of social development.
 Emphasis is placed on connecting theories and constructs of social development to effective practice as child and adolescent professionals, the development of observation skills and use of developmentally appropriate practices with children and adolescents in naturalistic settings.